Department of Labor Logo United States Department of Labor

 Important Qualities

 Communication skills.
-Political scientists often collaborate with other researchers when writing reports or giving presentations.
-They must communicate their findings to a wide variety of audiences.
+Political scientists must be able to explain their findings to a variety of audiences.

 Creativity.
-Political scientists must continually explore new ideas and information to produce original papers and research.
-They must stay current on political subjects and come up with new ways to think about and address issues.
+Political scientists must continually explore new ideas, stay current on political subjects, and come up with new ways to address issues.

 Critical-thinking skills.
-Political scientists must be able to examine and process available information and draw logical conclusions from their findings.
+Political scientists must be able to draw logical conclusions from the data and information they collect, analyze, and interpret.

 Pay About this section